shannah98/appdensitycalculation/README.md

 ```{r Top5Brgy CSV}
 write.csv(Top5Brgy,'Top5BarangayDensity.csv')
 ```
+### End

-# Finding the Top Five Cities in the Philippines with the Highest Population Density using R and dplyr package
+# FInding the Top Five Cities in the Philippines with the Highest Population Density using R and dplyr package

-## Extracting Data
+To calculate the population density of every city in the Philippines, we wrote the following code with the following explanation:

+## **Step 1: Run dplyr and and extract files**
 In order to acquire the answer to the problem, the package **dplyr** is needed.
 After running the package, we read the csv files in order to access the data frames provided.

 ```{r Extraction}